Bokeh-Solutions/Wan_Emulator_Frontend/CONTRIBUTING.md

 6. Update the README.md with details of the changes made, this includes but not limited to: new environment variables, exposed ports, useful file locations and container parameters.
 7. Update also the documentation in docs, we use Sphinx to generate the Docs
-3. Increase the version numbers in any examples files, README.md and docs files to the new version that this Pull Request would represent.
+8. Increase the version numbers in any examples files, README.md and docs files to the new version that this Pull Request would represent.
+9. Wait for one of the developers to merge your code.
+Be Patient!

 ## How to file a bug report